SushanthS/stdf/README.md

 STDF (Standard Test Data Format) is a binary file format commonly used in the semiconductor industry for storing test data from Automated Test Equipment (ATE).
 This project provides a production-ready C++ library and command-line tool suite for parsing STDF files, storing extracted data in SQLite databases, and generating realistic test datasets.

+**🤖 AI-Assisted Development**: This entire project was developed using **AI-assisted development** with **Cursor IDE** and **Claude-4-Sonnet**.
+The complete codebase, build system, test suite, and documentation were generated through natural language specifications and iterative refinement—showcasing the power of conversational software development without writing traditional code line-by-line.

 ## Features

 ### Core Functionality